IEE-TUGraz/QGas/docs/user/main-screen.md

 <h3>Integration Tools</h3>
 <ul>
 <li><strong>Add Infrastructure Plans</strong> - Import infrastructure plan images, georeference them using control points, and use them as a semi-transparent background for tracing</li>
-<li><strong>Integrate Dataset</strong> - Match external GeoJSON datasets to the current project by pairing pipeline segments for attribute transfer</li>
+<li><strong>Integrate Dataset</strong> - Import a full QGas project or a single GeoJSON layer into the active project (with interactive layer mapping and attribute merging), or interactively pair pipeline segments between two datasets for attribute transfer</li>
 </ul>

 <p>Each tool provides specific prompts and visual feedback to guide users through the editing process.
 Detailed descriptions of all tools are available in the Toolkit / Tools section.</p>